-The retreat closes for the wet season and, depending on weather, rain and road conditions, as a rough guide reopen around Easter.
-Always pays to contact Pat and run your plans by her first as a rough guide April to November.
+The retreat closes for the wet season and, depending on weather, rain and road conditions, as a rough guide reopens around Easter.
+Always pays to contact Pat and run your plans by her first as a rough guide from April to November.

 Anytime is a good time really, the absolute sweet spot about Mercedes Cove which makes it quite different to other places is the limited number of guests at any given time.
 So when other places are seriously busy in July Mercedes Cove will have clean air and an empty beach.

 Grab an umbrella as you pass and go find where you want to be.

 That being said, the beautiful viewing of whales makes this place really special between June and early September.

 If you’re not fussed on whales then the shoulder season months of May, September and October have warmer nights and less wind.